localwiki/localwiki-backend-server/README.rst

 For information on the LocalWiki API, please see https://localwiki.org/api.

-This repository contains the backend server software used to run the LocalWiki project.
+This repository contains the primary backend server software used to run the LocalWiki project.
 For information on running this backend code in a local development environment, see ``INSTALL``.

 Development